prosyslab/dude-action/README.md

   threshold: 0.2  # default: 0.2
 ```

-## Plans for updates
+## Plans for Updates

-- There will be several convenience functions we are currently planning to supports:
+- There are several convenience functions we are currently planning to supports:
   - Using tags, include & exclude some issues from scanning.
   - Set default threshold value by inital scanning.
   - Provide several options to scan & return.